abpframework/abp/docs/en/Blog-Posts/2024-05-21 v8_2_Release/POST.md

 ![](suite-dateonly-timeonly-ui.png)

 > **Note**: The `DateOnly` and `TimeOnly` types were introduced with .NET 6.
 Therefore, please make sure that all of your projects' target frameworks are .NET8+.
-With ABP v8.2, all startup template target single target framework, which is .NET8, so if you created your project with version 8.2+, you don't need to make any changes.
+With ABP v8.2, all startup templates target a single target framework, which is .NET8, so if you created your project with version 8.2+, you don't need to make any changes.

 ### Periodic Log Deletion for Audit Logs

-In this version, [Audit Logging Module](https://docs.abp.io/en/commercial/8.2/modules/audit-logging) provides built-in periodic log deletion system.
-You can enable/disable the clean up service system wide, in this way, you can turn off the clean up service for all tenants and its hosts:
+In this version, the [Audit Logging Module](https://docs.abp.io/en/commercial/8.2/modules/audit-logging) provides a built-in periodic log deletion system.
+You can enable/disable the clean-up service system wide, in this way, you can turn off the clean up service for all tenants and their hosts:

 ![](audit-logging-module-global-settings.png)